PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 Have you been able to deduce what this analysis will do?
 Clearly, it is some sort of searchlight, but it doesn't use :func:`~mvpa2.measures.searchlight.sphere_searchlight`.
 Instead, it utilizes :class:`~mvpa2.measures.searchlight.Searchlight`.
-Yes, your are correct this is a spatio-temporal searchlight.
+Yes, you are correct this is a spatio-temporal searchlight.
 The searchlight focus travels along all possible locations in our ventral temporal ROI, but at the same time also along the peristimulus time segment covered by the events.
 The spatial searchlight extent